 Legacy students in 1st-10th grade take The Northwest Evaluation Association (NWEA) Measure of Academic Progress (MAP) assessments, once in the Fall and again in the Spring.
+Kindergarten students will take this once in the spring.

 MAP assessments are very valid and reliable and will be used as formative assessments.
 They will provide us with detailed diagnostic information that can be used to predict and measure student growth and drive instruction to meet the needs of all learners.
 Formative assessments have been shown to have the largest impact of any teaching strategy on student achievement so we recognize the value this test can provide to our school.